 In this case, opt for a rolling duffel bag those are often times water resistant and can handle outdoor gear much better than regular suitcases.
 These are very easy to maneuver so if your trips happen to consist of a car journey, cruise, airplane & train rides these tend to do well.
 Brands like Timberland or Eagle Creek are pretty good to explore.

 If you are looking for a luggage ideally suited for international travel then opt for a 28 or 29-inch luggage.
 This is a safe bet as it allows you to pack a lot and almost all of these pass airline size requirements.
-If you are thinking of studying abroad or are planning to migrate for a long time then 29″-32″ which is the extra large checked luggage size would be a good option.
+If you are thinking of studying abroad or are planning to travel for a long time then 29″-32″ which is the extra large checked luggage size would be a good option.
 It’s important to note that (whilst this is dependent on what you pack) its very easy to go overweight when you pick this size.

-If you are looking for something super light then we would recommend you opt for the IT luggage.
+If you are looking for something super light then we would recommend you opt for IT luggage.
 A good way for you to keep the weight in check is to buy a luggage weight scale.

 What is the international size limit on checked baggage?